openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 Apart from being a tasty Bavarian bread-snack, [Bretzn](http://socialdesktop.org/bretzn) is a code-name for a collection of
-      technology aimed at solving a problem which has existed in software development for a very long time: â€œHow do you get your applications to your users?â€
+      technology aimed at solving a problem which has existed in software development for a very long time: “How do you get your applications to your users?”

 ![](/wp-content/uploads/2011/02/bretzn-shots3.png)

 Screenshots of the Bretzn plugin interface This is particularly a question for the many
       developers of applications that are not part of a project like GNOME or KDE.
 These developers must either provide binaries for a range of distributions themselves or hope that distribution volunteers will do the packaging for them.
-Donâ€™t they all dream of a better solution?
+Don’t they all dream of a better solution?

 In the open source community, we already have many individual bits of this dream in place.
       We have of course our powerful [here